Cold Weather Tips for Seniors

 <<Go To Article Page>>

-AASC is one of Virginia’s 25 Area Agencies on Aging designated by the Virginia Department of Aging and Rehabilitative Services to carry out the department’s mission to foster the dignity, independence and security of older Virginians by promoting partnerships with communities at the local level.
+AASC is one of Virginia’s 25 Area Agencies on Aging designated by the Virginia Department for the Aging to carry out the department’s mission to foster the dignity, independence and security of older Virginians by promoting partnerships with communities at the local level.
 AASC offers information and services for older adults residing in Buchanan, Dickenson, Russell and Tazewell counties.
-Visit our website at www.aasc.org or call toll-free at 1-800-656-2272.
+Visit the organization’s website at www.aasc.org or call toll-free at 1-800-656-2272.

 <<Go To Article Page>>